 Why Real Marketplaces Are Ideal for Trade Coordination

-Real marketplace preference graphs are not random -- they exhibit small-world properties.
-Participants within a niche (say, pixel art NFTs) form densely connected clusters, while bridge participants who collect across genres create long-range connections between clusters.
+Real marketplaces are not random.
+Collectors within a niche (say, pixel art NFTs) often share tastes, while bridge collectors who collect across genres connect otherwise separate communities.

 This structure is ideal for discovering trades.
-Dense local clusters mean there are many short paths between participants who share similar tastes.
-Bridge collectors connect disparate communities, which means SWAPS can find trades that span seemingly unrelated collections -- a pixel art collector, a photography collector, and a generative art collector, all connected through a chain of preferences.
+Shared tastes create more local opportunities.
+Bridge collectors connect disparate communities, which means SWAPS can find trades that span seemingly unrelated collections -- a pixel art collector, a photography collector, and a generative art collector.

-This network structure also provides resilience.
-If a participant drops out of a potential trade, the dense local clustering ensures alternative paths exist.
-SWAPS can rapidly discover replacement trades that route around the missing participant.
+This marketplace structure also provides resilience.
+If a user drops out of a potential trade, SWAPS can keep looking for other available opportunities.
 A bilateral match, by contrast, has no fallback -- if one side drops out, the trade is dead.

 Dense